Practice Listening to Understand English

 Okay, are you ready?

-Listen to the short clip from Elizabethtown, featuring Kirsten Dunst and Orlando Bloom, and write what you hear.
+Listen to the short clip from Elizabethtown on YouTube, featuring Kirsten Dunst and Orlando Bloom, and write what you hear.
 Pause and repeat as needed until you feel you have written everything that you can.
 When you finish, go to the end of this post and compare what you wrote to the transcript.
 Try not to look at it until after you’ve done your listening practice!

 Now, let’s move on to vocabulary from the clip.